qrtl/nrq-custom/hr_employee_qualification/README.rst

 |badge1| |badge2| |badge3|

-This module adds private information fields to employee.
+This module adds qualification view to employee and group_employee_qualification_manage

 **Table of contents**